James Garner: Golf

 Garner was an avid golfer for many years.
 Along with his brother, Jack, he played golf in high school.
 Jack even attempted a professional golfing career after a brief stint in the Pittsburgh Pirates baseball farm system.
 Garner took it up again in the late 1950s to see if he could beat Jack.
 He was a regular for years at the Pebble Beach Pro-Am.
 In February 1990 at the AT&T Golf Tournament, he won the Most Valuable Amateur Trophy.
-Garner appeared on Sam Snead's Celebrity Golf TV series which aired from 1960 – 1963.
+Garner appeared on Sam Snead's Celebrity Golf TV series, which aired from 1960 – 1963.
 These matches were 9-hole charity events pitting Snead against Hollywood celebrities.
+He was a member of Bel Air Country Club.

 American football

 Garner was noted as an enthusiastic fan of the Raiders in the NFL; he regularly attended games and mixed with the players.
 He was also present when the Raiders won Super Bowl XVIII over the Washington Redskins in January 1984 at Tampa, Florida.